hartmantis/divvy-chef/README.md

 ***default***

-Opens the Mac App Store and performs a simple install of the app.
+Installs Divvy (from the Mac App Store or a Windows direct download by default) and starts it.

 Resources
 =========